 West Virginia Counseling License Requirements

-With impressive growth expected in many of the primary counseling fields in the coming years, West Virginia may be a good place to begin a counseling career.
-There are currently over 4,000 counselors working in the state across a range of counseling fields with 420 anticipated annual openings, including replacements, through 2026.1-6 Keep in mind that counseling licensure in West Virginia is a detailed and thorough process that can take many years.
+There are currently over 3,200 counselors working in West Virginia across a range of counseling fields with 480 anticipated annual openings, including replacements, through 2030.1-6 Keep in mind that counseling licensure in West Virginia is a detailed and thorough process that can take many years.
 If you are interested in obtaining a West Virginia counseling license as a Licensed Professional Counselor (LPC) or another major type of counseling professional, continue reading this guide to learn more about the steps you will need to take to be successful.

 Table of Contents